Contribute to Techplomacy Magazine

 Techplomacy Conversations™ Flagship monthly series

-Our flagship series features 10 to 12 contributions a year: interviews, expert analysis, and original articles from researchers, diplomats, policymakers, and technologists working on the questions that actually matter.
-AI safety, military AI, digital sovereignty, cybersecurity, and the geopolitical consequences of who controls emerging technology.
+Our flagship series features 10 to 12 contributions a year, bringing together interviews, expert analysis, and original essays from researchers, diplomats, policymakers, and technologists working at the intersection of power and technology.

 The Cognitive Frontier™ What AI is doing to how we think, learn, and know

-We welcome cognitive scientists, educators, psychologists, philosophers, and policymakers.
+We welcome cognitive scientists, educators, psychologists, philosophers, and policymakers studying the human implications of AI and intelligent systems.

 The New Dividend™ Who benefits from the tech economy, and who doesn't